lin16-microg/OTA/amami_changelog.md

 May 09th, 2020 - Update for both build variants

 - Security string 2020-05-05
+- Standard build only: System Webview on M81
 - microG build only: AuroraStore updated to 3.2.8